JetBrains/compose-multiplatform/tutorials/Window_API_new/README.md

 ```
 ![](multiple_windows.gif)

-## Changing state (maximized, minimized, fullscreen, size, position) of the window.
+## Changing the state (maximized, minimized, fullscreen, size, position) of the window.

-Some state of the native window is hoisted into a separate API class `WindowState`.
+Some states of the native window are moved into a separate API class, `WindowState`.
 You can change its properties in callbacks or observe it in Composable's:

 ```kotlin
 import androidx.compose.foundation.clickable